BeerDude Homebrewing

 Notes:

-Here's an example of my goal - A one-day recipe with great open crumb (Oh, how I'd love to have those skills and results!):
+Here's a great example of a one-day recipe with great open crumb (Oh, how I'd love to have those skills and results!):

 https://www.youtube.com/watch?v=ahK3Eq_bdwU